challengerLiang/CarRecommendation/README.md

 # CarRecommendation

-This project is to build a car recommendation system.
+This project is to build a car search engine (recommendation system).